casra-developers/apss_csharp_tutorial/LinearAlgebraLibrary/Exercise01.md

-# Excersice 1: C# projects and the excersice solution
+# Exercise 1: C# projects and the exercise solution
 This exercise is the first one in a series to provide an introduction into the C# language and various programing concepts within an example project.
 The example project is a simple linear algebra library that can perform mathematical operations on vectors and matrices.

 ## Task 1: Getting to know the Solution